 Prepare cookie log

 Meanwhile, knead cocoa powder into the other portion of the dough.
-Roll this chocolate dough to a rectangle of 10 inches in length and width of any size but should be nearer to 6 inch.
+Roll this chocolate dough into a rectangle of 10 inches in length and a width of any size, but it should be nearer to 6 inches.
 Don't stress about the extra width, as it will overlap anyway.

 Remove the vanilla dough log from the fridge and place it along one long side of the chocolate dough rectangle.
 Roll the chocolate dough tightly to enclose the log (image below).